Probe incompatibility in multiparameter noisy quantum metrology: Application to quantum channel discrimination

 To apply the above result to the problem of identifying the oracle Hamiltonian we change parametrization to $\omega = \theta / \tau$ and we choose $\eta_{\gamma,\tau}=e^{-\gamma \tau}$ to obtain the Markovian dephasing channel.
 For a total runtime $T=N\tau$ the best bound for frequency estimation is thus

-Applying this result in inequality~\eqref{eq:sequentialTboundBures} we obtain a lower bound on the total runtime $T$ required to reach the desired Bures angle $\delta$ between all the possible final states:
+The bound $\CQFIbnd_{\omega}$ can alternatively be obtained directly from the Markovian bound presented in Appendix~\ref{app:MarkovianBound}, using the Lindblad operators $\{L_i = \sqrt{\gamma} |i\rangle\langle i|\}_{i=1}^d$.
+Using inequality~\eqref{eq:freq_dephasing_bound} together with~\eqref{eq:sequentialTboundBures} we obtain a lower bound on the total runtime $T$ required to reach the desired Bures angle $\delta$ between all the possible final states:

-In particular, a successful identification of all the possible generators $G_x$ means that all final states must all be perfectly distinguishable thus, i.e. $\delta= \frac{\pi}{2}$.
-The corresponding bound on the runtime is then $T \geq N \frac{ \gamma \pi^2 }{ 16 \omega^2 }$.
+In particular, a successful identification of all the possible generators $G_x$ means that all final states must be perfectly distinguishable, thus $\delta= \frac{\pi}{2}$.
+The corresponding bound on the runtime is then $T \geq d \frac{ \gamma \pi^2 }{ 16 \omega^2 }$.
 This closes the conjecture of~\cite{Demkowicz-Dobrzanski2015}.